Going through a divorce or a custody battle can be a messy and difficult process.

 Our family law attorneys will provide you the respectful, honest, and quality legal guidance you need to emerge more positive than before.

-Schedule an initial consultation online or at (720) 408-7726 to discuss your family law case in Denver with Curtis Law Firm today.
-We proudly serve clients in Jefferson, Douglas, Arapahoe, and Adams Counties.
+Schedule an initial consultation online or at (720) 408-7726 to discuss your family law case in Denver, Colorado with Curtis Law Firm today.
+Our attorneys proudly serve clients in Jefferson, Douglas, Arapahoe, and Adams Counties.

 To separate from your spouse, there are a few different options.
 You could pursue a divorce, which will officially terminate your marriage and divide all the marital property and assets between you.